haberdashPI/german_track/_research/plans.md

-WIP: re-organizing data: using dvc with csv, json, and HDF5 file formats, to make things reporducible and easy to read without my code.

 - use C rather than ν parameterization of SVC to possibly avoid infeasible states
 - improve early/late window (something that is the same across subjects) (try a single point, median, mode, etc...)
   - does a median or a mean across window times change anything